 The modularity as expressed above compares the number of edges inside communities to the expected number of edges in a null model, i.e., a randomized version of the graph.
 In the original version, this null model is the configuration model (as easily recognized in the $\frac{k_u k_w}{2L}$ of the original formula).
-Variants of the modularity have been proposed using different null variants of the modularity have been proposed using different null models^a, for instance an ER null model, or a gravity model to take into account the effect of geographic distance^b
+Variants of the modularity have been proposed using different null models^a, for instance an ER null model, or a gravity model to take into account the effect of geographic distance^b